 Cedar Jelly is made from the leaves of the eastern white cedar.
-It is very versatile and has a hearty flavour, but it will not retain its taste if it is overcooked.
+It's very versatile and has a hearty flavour, but it will not retain its taste if it's overcooked.
 Aboriginal peoples use cedar needles as a tea.
 Chefs use our jelly as a glaze on salmon and other fish, as it gives the fish the taste of being roasted on a cedar board.
-It is also mixed with the juices of fish after cooking or added to a white sauce.
+It can also be mixed with the juices of the fish after cooking or added to a white sauce.
 It is also used in sauces for meats such as lamb and game.
-Cedar jelly is also good in most recipes that call for mint jelly.
+Cedar jelly can be used as a replacement in most recipes that call for mint jelly.
 Others recommend it on toast, and it taste wonderful with a bagel and cream cheese.
 It can also be paired with cheese.

 Read this review from the National Post to learn more about our Cedar Jelly.